brinkmanlab/psortb_commandline_docker/README.md

 ### Repository contents
-This repository hosts a Docker buildfile (Dockerfile) for the complexi environment of PSORTb.
-It also contains a wrapper script (psortb) to run PSORTb inside the container.
+This repository hosts a Docker buildfile (Dockerfile) which builds the complex environment of PSORTb.
+It also contains a wrapper script (named psortb) to run the PSORTb analysis inside the Docker container.

 Warning: Users of this app must have admin rights to run docker commands.
 Either that or an administrator must give you access to run "docker run"